Crystal Thomas: Washington Spirit

 Thomas registered for the 2017 NWSL College Draft but was not selected.
 She signed a professional contract with Washington Spirit in April 2017 having spent preseason on trial with the team.
 She made her pro debut and only appearance of the 2017 season on April 29 as a 65th-minute substitute during a 1–0 defeat to Houston Dash.
 On May 19, 2017, Thomas was waived by Washington.

 Medkila

-In June 2017, Thomas signed with Norwegian Toppserien team Medkila IL.
+In June 2017, Thomas signed with the Norwegian Toppserien team Medkila IL.
 She made 10 appearances during the 2017 Toppserien season, scoring one goal in a defeat to Kolbotn on October 28 as Medkila finished in last place and were relegated.

 Valur

 Thomas moved to Iceland to sign for Valur ahead of the 2018 Úrvalsdeild season.
 She played in all 18 league games, scoring five goals, and scored another two goals in three Icelandic Cup appearances.

 Return to Washington

 After two years in Scandinavia, Thomas returned to the NWSL and re-signed with Washington Spirit on May 23, 2019.
 During the 2019 season she scored three goals and was named NWSL Player of the Week for week 20 after scoring a goal and an assist in a 3–0 win away at Orlando Pride on October 5.

 During the 2019–20 NWSL offseason, Thomas joined Perth Glory for the 2019–20 W-League season.

 With the 2020 NWSL season disrupted by the COVID-19 pandemic, the Spirit's schedule was limited to nine games.
 Thomas featured in one game during the 2020 NWSL Challenge Cup and a further three games during the Fall Series, scoring once, an 88th-minute equalizer in a 1–1 tie with Chicago Red Stars on September 26.
 She was waived and placed on the offseason re-entry wire as part of the team's end of season roster moves in December 2020.